Termination of Employment by the Employer

 c) the employee's last-known mailing address.

-Note: It is the policy of the Division of Labor that mailing of wages due to a separated employee is acceptable when the postmark is dated within the specified time periods as described above.
+Note: It is the policy of the Division of Labor Standards and Statistics that mailing of wages due to a separated employee is acceptable when the postmark is dated within the specified time periods as described above.
 For example, an employer with an off-site accounting unit may mail wages due to the separated employee via regular mail as long as the mailing is postmarked no later than twenty-four hours after the start of the accounting unit's next regular workday.

 Permissible Deductions Upon Termination